COVID-19 Pre-Screening Assessment FAQs

 Pre-screening can be completed through the Campus Safety Watch App or in person once you arrive on campus.

 Campus Safety Watch App: Select the Pre-Screening Tab under the COVID-19 Information button on the app’s main page.
-You will be prompted to provide Consent before beginning the pre-screening assessment.
+You will be prompted to provide consent before beginning the pre-screening assessment.
 Complete the required fields of information before proceeding.
 Answer each pre-screening question with YES or NO. Submit your answers.
-You will receive a green checkmark or a red X as a confirmation with subsequent instructions.
-You must be able to show the green checkmark .
-Security will have additional information to confirm your access to campus – approved or denied.
+You will receive a green or red QR code.

 On-site Pre-Screening: At a pre-screening booth at a designated campus entrance.
 You will be asked to fill out a pre-screening form with the approved pre-screening questions.